The Skating Club of Boston

 If you’re looking for a coach, contact one of our world-class professionals for information about lessons.

-Today, the Club has more than 600 active memberships, and a diverse offering of programs including an all-new high-performance training program, several synchronized skating teams, a growing theatre-on-ice program and a junior activities leadership group for teens.
-The Club’s Skating Academy operates learn to skate classes in 4 locations, and its annual carnival Ice Chips is the longest running ice show in America.
+Today, the Club has more than 700 active memberships, and a diverse offering of programs including a high-performance training program, competitive synchronized skating and Theatre On Ice teams, and a junior activities leadership group for teens.
+The Club’s Skating Academy operates learn to skate classes in 6 locations, and its annual carnival Ice Chips is the longest running ice show in the world.
 Club skaters regularly top the podium at local, national, international, and Olympic competitions.

 Throughout the year, The Skating Club of Boston offers opportunities for members to prepare for competition, celebrate holidays, organize benefit events, and share our love of skating.
 Beginning in September, we enjoy regular Friday night dinners, skating exhibitions, and start a season of sendoffs to regional, national, and international competitions.